World's First AR Pop-up Book for iPad and iPhone

 In some ways, the AR Pop-up Book, “Who’s Afraid of Bugs?” provides a playful method for exposure and learning through story and technology to help children overcome their fear of bugs and discover that they aren’t so scary after all.

-A portion of the AR Pop-up Book was demoed live during my talk on AR and Storytelling at ARE 2011 in Silicon Valley — watch video of my talk and slides here.
+Pages from the AR Pop-up Book were demoed live during my talk on AR and Storytelling at ARE 2011 in Silicon Valley.

 Design, concept, paper-engineering and production: Helen Papagiannis